Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Proposed 3D Placement Framework

 The above spectral equations can be efficiently solved using fast Fourier transform (FFT) with $O(N\log{N})$ complexity.
 However, during the forward phase, we need to compute the density map $\rho(x, y, z)$, and during the backward phase, the electric force is $\nabla\hat{U}_i = q_i\bm{E}_i$, which both require the density accumulation over the 3D grid bins.
 As a result, the density accumulation becomes the runtime bottleneck.

-To accommodate the maximum utilization constraints at this stage, we insert dummy fillers into each die.
-Fillers on the same die are equally sized (cuboid) with depth $d = \frac{1}{2}d_{z}$.
-We set the total volume of top fillers $\mathrm{vol}_f^+$ and bottom fillers $\mathrm{vol}_f^-$ as
+{ Two types of dummy fillers are inserted into our placement system.
+(1) $z$-Fixed Fillers: These fillers are used to manage maximum utilization constraints and maintain fixed $z$-coordinates. } Fillers on the same die are equally sized (cuboid) with depth $d = \frac{1}{2}d_{z}$.
+We set the total volume of top {$z$-fixed fillers} $\mathrm{vol}_f^+$ and bottom {$z$-fixed fillers} $\mathrm{vol}_f^-$ as

 where $u^{+}$ and $u^{-}$ are the maximum utilization rate for the top die and the bottom die, respectively.
-The top fillers are initialized with $z_i = \frac{3d_z}{4}$, and bottom fillers are initialized with $z_i = \frac{d_z}{4}$.
-During the optimization, the fillers' $z$-gradients are set to zero.
-Once a die's maximum utilization rate is exceeded, the fillers will push the instances to the other die.
+The top {$z$-fixed fillers} are initialized with $z_i = \frac{3d_z}{4}$, and bottom {$z$-fixed fillers} are initialized with $z_i = \frac{d_z}{4}$.
+During the optimization, these fillers' $z$-gradients are set to zero.
+Once a die's maximum utilization rate is exceeded, the fillers will push the instances to the other die. { (2) Free Fillers: To address the potential white space, we insert free fillers that are initialized at the center of the region $\Omega$ and follow a normal distribution.
+Unlike the $z$-fixed fillers, free fillers can move freely in the $z$-direction.
+The total volume of free fillers $\mathrm{vol}_{fr}$ is calculated as

+where $\mathrm{vol}_a$ is the total volume of all the instances.
+We randomly initialize all the instances at the center following a normal distribution.
+The total instance volume $\mathrm{vol}_a$ is calculated based on this initial position. }

 .5em